MASSHUU12/godot-yat/addons/yat/docs/USAGE.md

 ## Keybindings

-To use this extension, you need to create these keybindings in your project.
+YAT automatically adds the default actions and key bindings needed for the plugin to work properly.

+All actions used have the prefix `yat`, so there should be no conflicts with actions specific to your project.

+You can find all the used actions below.

 ### YAT

 -   `yat_toggle` - Toggles the state of the overlay.
+-   `yat_context_menu` - Allows to call the context menu.
 -   `yat_terminal_history_next` - Displays the next command from history.
 -   `yat_terminal_history_previous` - Displays the previous command from history.
 -   `yat_terminal_interrupt` - Used to stop command working on separate thread.
 -   `yat_terminal_autocompletion` - Used to scroll through suggestions from autocompletion.
--   `yat_context_menu` - Allows to call the context menu.

 ### Example